-The Fund has roughly 60% of its assets invested in taxable credit closed-end funds (CEFs) that predominantly invest in below investment grade corporate bonds and loans.
-In an effort to dial down some of that high yield credit risk and volatility, the Fund utilizes credit and interest rate risk hedges (short positions in various equity index and Treasury futures contracts) with the intent of creating a higher yielding portfolio with a risk profile more akin to an investment grade intermediate taxable credit fund.
+The Fund has roughly 70% of its assets invested in taxable credit closed-end funds (CEFs) that invest in a wide array of fixed income sub-sectors, including corporate bonds, loans, convertible bonds, preferred stocks, mortgages, and some equity income strategies.
+In an effort to dial down the high yield credit risk and volatility, the Fund utilizes credit and interest rate risk hedges (short positions in various equity index and Treasury futures contracts) with the intent of creating a higher yielding portfolio with a risk profile more akin to an investment grade intermediate taxable credit fund.
 The Fund's hedging strategy also isolates the discount opportunity in taxable credit closed-end funds.

-The Fund can invest in ETFs, open-end funds and pre-merger SPACs when we believe it prudent.
+The Fund can invest in ETFs, open-end funds and pre-merger special purpose acquisition company (SPACs) when we believe it prudent.
 While certain sub-sectors of the taxable CEF universe (preferred stocks, REITs, infrastructure, equity income) have exceptionally wide discounts by most historic metrics, many of the more traditional fixed income sectors (high yield bonds and leveraged loans) do not offer that same discount opportunity.
-As such, the Fund had approximately 40% of its assets invested in pre-merger SPACs for much of the quarter.
-Pre-merger SPACs (up 1.5% for the quarter) meaningfully lagged taxable credit CEFs, which were up over 8% for the quarter, as measured by the First Trust Taxable Credit CEF Total Return Index.
-Pre-merger SPACs have the credit and interest rate risk of T-Bills.
-As such, they did not participate at all in the 0.75% decline in longer-term Treasury yields, or the 0.50% narrowing of high yield credit spreads during the quarter.
-While the primary culprit for our underperformance relative to benchmark in the fourth quarter, pre-merger SPACs have been huge positive contributors to our trailing 1-, 3-, and 5-year outperformance, as can be seen in the "security selection" line in the above attribution analysis.
+As such, the Fund had approximately 30% of its assets invested in pre-merger SPACs for much of the quarter.
+Pre-merger SPACs (up 1.5% for the quarter) meaningfully lagged taxable credit CEFs, which were up over 6.5% for the quarter, as measured by the First Trust Taxable Credit CEF Total Return Index.
+Pre-merger SPACs have the credit and interest rate risk of Treasury Bills.
+As such, they did not participate at all in the powerful "risk-on" environment during the quarter.
+While pre-merger SPACs were a drag on our overall performance in the first quarter and for trailing 1-year, pre-merger SPACs have been huge positive contributors to our longer-term outperformance, as can be seen in the "security selection" line in the above attribution analysis.
+In addition, the inclusion of pre-merger SPACs in the portfolio, with their T-Bill risk/return profile, has greatly reduced the Fund's overall volatility.